Stock Market Bears Reward Patience

 On the other hand, it's difficult to look past valuation concerns entirely.
 On virtually every traditional indicator at the start of 2020, stocks were extremely overvalued.

-So what happens when earnings per share fall 36%?
+So, what happens when earnings per share fall 36%?
 From the highest historical percentiles of stock valuations in history?
-Will investors simply ignore corporate reality and “follow the Fed?”
+Will investors simply ignore corporate reality and "follow the Fed?"

 Long-time readers know that our investing process guided us to reduce our equity exposure for balanced clients from 60% large cap long down to 30% large cap… before the worst of the selling pressure.
 Later, where there was room to swap out index exposure in the SPDR S&P 500 (NYSEARCA:SPY) and Vanguard Total Stock Market (NYSEARCA:VTI), we nibbled on individual stocks that had fallen 35%-60% plus from their highs.
-Some of our wish list names included, but were not limited to, Cisco (NASDAQ:CSCO), AB InBev (NYSE:BUD), Fortinet (NASDAQ:FTNT), Exxon Mobil (NYSE:XOM), Mastercard (NYSE:MA) and Home Depot (NYSE:HD).
+Some of our wish list names included, but were not limited to, Cisco (NASDAQ:CSCO), AB InBev (NYSE:BUD), Fortinet (NASDAQ:FTNT), Exxon Mobil (NYSE:XOM), Mastercard (NYSE:MA), and Home Depot (NYSE:HD).

 That said, our net long stock exposure for balanced clients remains near our tactical target of 30%-33%.